ilorez/shells/README.md

 - **Add user to sudo group**: Grants the new user sudo privileges.
 - **Switch to new user**: Switches to the newly created user's account.
 - **Check user creation**: Verifies the user was created successfully.
+- **Prompt for confirmation**: Asks for confirmation before creating the user.

 ### Usage: